oyvczfo05177/notes/README.md

 "Also remember that 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on making your code correct and maintainable first, then optimize if and where necessary, based on data and profiling."

 Lastly, "Code is like a garden, it needs to be tended and cared for over time."
 This metaphorical advice emphasizes the importance of continuous refactoring and improvement in software development.

+# 2024-03-12
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, always strive for simplicity in design and implementation.
+This means writing clean, readable code that's easy to understand, maintain, and debug.
+Complexity might seem impressive at first, but it often leads to bugs, inefficiencies, and scalability issues.
+Remember, a complex system that works is invariably found to have evolved from a simple system that worked.
+So start simple, refine, and only add complexity where absolutely necessary."